Before

 ~

-She was adept at traversing the rough terrain, compared to my stumbling and heavy breathing, she moved fluidly.
+She was adept at traversing the rough terrain; she moved fluidly compared to my stumbling and heavy breathing.
 Along the way, she picked ferns and particular flowers without stopping once.
-By the time we reached the home, she had woven a lei and placed it around my neck.
-"It can never be known that a guest who came to visit was not welcomed properly."
+When we reached the home, she had woven a lei and placed it around my neck.
+"It can never be known that a guest who visited was not welcomed properly."

 She offered a chant to me that Iʻd never heard before.
-In it, she petitioned the myriad deities in Kahana for their appearance alongside her, that she may adequately welcome the malihini from a far away.
-Just then, a sudden wind jostled the trees at the tops and shook them around as if it were trying to shake a bug off of a broom.
+In it, she petitioned the myriad deities in Kahana for their appearance alongside her so that she may adequately welcome the malihini from far away.
+Just then, a sudden wind jostled the trees at the tops and shook them around as if they were trying to shake a bug off a broom.
 Never once did it filter through where we stood.
-Then she identified the ferns and flowers from which she crafted the impromptu lei; even though it was pālai and ʻawaphui, she seemed to address them as personal friends.
-She asked the two items to protect me while I dwelled in the forest and until I returned safely home.
-Turning her attention to waters weʻd just crossed, she asked that they remain a mere trickle until the time came for my departure.
+Then, she identified the ferns and flowers from which she crafted the impromptu lei; even though it was pālai and ʻawaphui, she seemed to address them as personal friends.
+She asked the two items to protect me while I dwelled in the forest until I returned safely home.
+Turning her attention to the waters we just crossed, she asked that they remain a mere trickle until the time came for my departure.
 Completing the chant, she thanked her ancestors and family gods.

 Everything happened so quickly that I didnʻt have a chance to look at the house properly.
 In the depths of the Kahana forest stood a two-story Victorian mansion.
-It wasnʻt pristine, and it wasnʻt old and ran down.
-It just seemed to be older than itʻs appearance, almost ancient.
+It wasnʻt pristine, and it wasnʻt old and run-down.
+It just seemed to be older than its appearance, almost ancient.

-"I know," Kalani acknowledged my thoughts.
-"Itʻs a bit much to take in when people first see it, but I know youʻll appreciate it once we go inside."
+"I know," Kalani acknowledged.
+"It's a bit much to take in when people first see it, but I know you will appreciate it once we go inside."

 Kalani helped him to the floor and made sure he was comfortable.
-She placed the lau lau and kalua pig in one bowl and moved the larger poi bowl in front of him.
+She placed the lau lau and kalua pig in one bowl and moved the giant poi bowl before him.
 Grasping a wooden spoon, he began to partake of the meal.
 Kalani seated herself and followed suit as I did myself.
 "Call me Kepoʻo, but donʻt ask my full name.
-Itʻs too long, and I only have this time to share a meal with you, good sir."
+It's too long, and I only have this time to share a meal with you, good sir."

 "Iʻm honored to be in your home," I bowed my head slightly and placed my hand over my heart.

 "Youʻre not a man of forced formalities or protocol; you speak and do as your heart dictates," he nodded slowly while regarding my presence.
 His accent worked thick through his aged voice, but it was definitely British.
-"A rare quality which moved me to ask Kalani to bring you here."
+"This rare quality moved me to ask Kalani to bring you here."

 I assumed nothing for some reason.
 There was no evidence that the home was connected to any mainline for electricity.
-Yet, the house is lit well on the interior.
-In the few minutes that Iʻve been here, I have not seen Kalani remove the cell phone she used to call me.
+Yet, the house is lit well in the interior.
+In the few minutes I've been here, I have not seen Kalani remove the cell phone she used to call me.
 Briefly looking at mine, I noticed that there was no signal.
 Did Kalani have to hike a mile and a half out of the forest to contact me?
 Almost as if reading my mind, Kepoʻo said, "You wouldnʻt believe the distance Kalani travels to her uncleʻs home just to call you.
-Youʻre finally here, thatʻs all that matters."
+Youʻre finally here; that's all that matters."

-The food was a distraction; it was so delicious that I had difficulty focusing on the conversation.
+The food was distracting; it was so delicious that I had difficulty focusing on the conversation.
 "Your granddaughter tells me that youʻre one hundred forty-two years old?"

-I ate slowly and looked at him the whole while, letting him know that he had my full attention.
+I ate slowly and looked at him for a while, letting him know he had my full attention.
 "Kalani lived in England once; she attended school there, but great turmoil within her family required her to return home.
 I urged her to remain in England.
-I had a premonition that once she left for the islands, she would never return.
-She assured me that once her family affairs were in order, she would be back."
+I had a premonition that she would never return once she left for the islands.
+She assured me she would return when her family affairs were in order."

 "So, you came back home instead of her having to return to England," I concluded.